john-amiscaray/Stir/README.md

 ## Element Descriptors

-Version 0.5.0 introduced a new syntax for initializing an `AbstractUIElement` known as **element descriptors**.
-These allow you to initialize an `AbstractUIElement` using a string following a syntax similar to a CSS query.
+Version 0.5.0 introduced a new compact syntax for generating HTML markup using a language similar to CSS selectors.
+These are known as **element descriptors**.
+Element descriptors allow you to initialize an `AbstractUIElement` using a string following a syntax similar to a CSS query.
 To do this, simply call the static `ElementDescriptorProcessor.element` method with the element descriptor as a string.
 As an example, take the following code:

 ```java
 import io.john.amiscaray.stir.domain.elements.Form;